My life got flipped, turned upside down

 - Sensitive Guy and Manly Man: Carlton and Will.

-- Servile Snarker: Geoffrey, who was the original trope namer.
-Sometimes it went to a ridiculous level where you had to wonder why Uncle Phil didn't fire him.
-Geoffrey did have his kindly moments, however.
+- Servile Snarker: Geoffrey.
+It occasionally get to a point where you have to wonder why Phil doesn't fire him.
+Geoffrey does have his kindly moments, however.

 - The music that plays when Will and Carlton enter the courtroom in "Will Goes A-Courtin'" is the Perry Mason theme ("Park Avenue Beat").